 Theory and Methods Exam Conditions

-Each student will take exams at the FSU testing center.
+Each student will take exams in the College's graduate computer lab.
 Students may not bring books, notes, computers, computer files, or any other study aids into the exam room.
-Exams last eight hours.
-Although it is expected that most students will type their answers on a computer using word processing software, accommodations can be made for those who find this difficult.
-Accommodations for physical or learning disabilities that have been certified by the FSU Student Disability Resource Center will also be made if the accommodations are approved in advance by the relevant exam committee.
-When a student takes possession of the exam at the start of the exam period, the student is considered to have made an attempt at taking the exam, regardless of whether he or she completes the exam, hands in any answers, or remains for the full exam period.
+The College will provide pens, pencils, and blank sheets of paper.
+Food and drinks are not permitted in the exam room.
+Each exam will be given over a two-day time frame lasting four hours each day.
+Accommodations for physical or learning disabilities that have been certified by the FSU Office of Accessibility Services will also be made if the accommodations are approved in advance by the relevant exam committee.
+When a student takes possession of the exam at the start of the exam period, the student is considered to have attempted to take the exam, regardless of whether the student completes the exam, hands in any answers, or remains for the full exam period.
 At that point, the exam can have one of only two outcomes for the student: Pass or Fail.
-However, should extraordinary circumstances beyond the student’s control arise during the exam period, the relevant exam committee may take these circumstances into account, and decide that the student’s efforts did not constitute an attempt that would count against the student.

 Related Downloads